 IFTTT works great for building Applets that execute actions when a single trigger condition is met.
 But what happens when you don't want to execute that action immediately?
 What happens when you want to wait a little bit and then it execute the action for that?
-IFTTT introduces delays, now you can put a delay or a short way in between your triggers and your actions to unlock all sorts of potentials with your workflow.
+IFTTT introduces delays, now you can put a delay or a short period of time in between your triggers and your actions to unlock all sorts of potentials with your workflow.

-Delays work really good for sending confirmation for follow up events and actions for your social media posts, your email, or really anytime you wanna wait a little bit before executing an action.
+Delays work really good for sending confirmation for follow up events and actions for your social media posts, your email, or really anytime you want to wait a little bit before executing an action.
 Uchenna, one of our amazing product managers, put together this video to show you different ways you can use the Delay feature.

 Steps to adding a delay within your Applet